 You are almost done with the Sugar Challenge!
 By now your withdrawal symptoms will start to go away and you should begin feeling great!
-Now might be the hardest time to stay on track because you have gone without added sugar for so long.
-The best way to keep up with it is to be prepared.
-Be prepared with healthy snacks and homemade recipes.
+Three weeks is a long time to go without added sugar and it may feel extra challenging to stay on track at this point.
+The best way to keep up with it is to be prepared with healthy snacks and homemade recipes.
 A little food prep for meals and snacks on the weekend can go a long way during a busy week.
-Be okay with just relaxing on days where the detox seems like too much and be ready to get right back on track if you cave to those cravings.
+Give yourself grace on days where the detox seems like too much and be ready to get right back on track if you cave to those cravings.

 Think back to WHY you started the challenge.
 If you are struggling to keep going or considering ending it early, think back to your initial reasoning for doing this challenge.
 Think about how your body will benefit from less added sugar.
 By the end, you should have reduced cravings for sugar and unhealthy foods.
 Not consuming additional sugar during the challenge will allow your blood sugar to stabilize.
-This makes it so that you don't experience the highs and lows of blood sugar which can cause you to crave sugar and other foods that provide no actual nourishment.
+This reduces the highs and lows of blood sugar, which can cause you to crave sugar and other foods that provide no actual nourishment.
 These highs and lows also give your body a short burst of energy before you crash and need another sugar boost.
-The nourishment you will be getting during this challenge without the additional sugar will also help to reboot your metabolisms.
+The nourishment you will be getting during this challenge without the additional sugar will also help to reboot your metabolism.
 Consuming healthy foods gives your body long lasting energy with no crash.